tsahara/r7rs/content/expr.md

 {\tt(\hyper{feature requirement} \hyper{expression} \dotsfoo)}

-The last clause can be an ``else clause,'' which has the form
+The last clause can be an "else clause," which has the form

 {\tt(else \hyper{expression} \dotsfoo)}